awsdocs/aws-storagegateway-user-guide/doc_source/backup-Veeam.md

 1. On the AWS Storage Gateway console, choose your gateway, and then choose **VTL Tape Cartridges** and verify the status of the virtual tape you are archiving\.

    The archiving process can take some time to complete\.
-The initial status of the tape is shown as **IN TRANSIT TO VTS**\.
-When archiving starts, the status changes to ARCHIVING\.
+The initial status of the tape appears as **IN TRANSIT TO VTS**\.
+When archiving starts, the status changes to **ARCHIVING**\.
 When archiving is completed, the tape is no longer listed in the VTL\.

 ## Restoring Data from a Tape Archived in Veeam<a name="veeam-restore-tape"></a>